-It's crowded; parking isn't easy (to say the least); the rides on the pier are expensive—and it's world-famous for a reason.
+It's crowded; parking isn't easy (to say the least); the rides on the Santa Monica Pier are expensive—and it's world-famous for a reason.
 Where else can you ride a Ferris wheel (at sunset, if possible) and a historic carousel, swim in Marion Davies' old pool and see her guest house (at the Annenberg Community Beach House), go to an aquarium, watch acrobats at the Original Muscle Beach, and get amazing food at any number of places on 3rd Street or Main?
 No wonder the Zimmer transformed into the Cayton Children's Museum and moved here.
 Make a weekend of it and venture into Venice Beach for a gander at the colorful locals and boho scene...

 5. Venice Beach